-However, despite their categorization as Carnivora, canine are regarded as omnivorous.
-It means that even if they are attracted to animal flesh, they also love eating plants and survive with such type of diet.
+However, despite their categorization as Carnivora, canines are regarded as omnivorous.
+It means that even if they are attracted to animal flesh, they also love eating plants and survive with such a type of diet.
 Dogs have shown the capability to digest carbohydrate-based foods.

 What is more, current researchers have discovered that canines, not like wolves, have adapted to digest diet rich in starch as a portion of domestication.
 Therefore, what are the harmful effects of dogs eating cat food?

 The protein-rich diet of feline can cause gastrointestinal upset in canine.
 Long term consumption of cat food can lead to the iron gut and make issues as it is not adequately balanced for dogs with regards to protein and fiber content and specific nutrients.